Multiphysics Flow Simulation Group (MFSG) in 2017

 From left to right: Peyman Rahimi Borujerdi, Chandana Anand, Dakota Haring, Md.
 Ahsan Habib, Althea Wilson and Babak Shotorban

-Welcome to the website of Multiphysics Flow Simulation Group (MFSG) at The University of Alabama in Huntsville (UAH).
-We have a research interest in a number of areas involving fluids or plasmas where multiple physical or chemical phenomena interact with each other.
+Welcome to the homepage of Multiphysics Flow Simulation Group (MFSG) at UAH.
+We have a broad research interest in modeling and simulation of phenomena where multiple physical or chemical processes involving a fluid or plasma interact with each other.

 Physics based modeling of wildland and wildland-urban interface (WUI) fires has been a significant part of our research efforts for the past several years.
 Wildland and WUI fires are multiphysics phenomena where many physical and chemical processes such as combustion, gravity driven flows, turbulence, solid fuel pyrolysis, thermal radiation and convective heating simultaneously interact with each other over a broad range of scales.
 Through physics-based modeling, we find solutions for mathematical (differential) equations that represent these coupled processes and hence describe the fire behavior.
 Since there is a wide range of time and three dimensional spatial scales in wildland and WUI fires, we conduct massive computations through parallel processing to resolve the scales with a sufficient accuracy.

 We have had several recent projects funded by various federal agencies in the area of wildland and WUI fires: Exploring the influence of convection and thermal radiation on pyrolysis, ignition and burning behavior of live leaves; Investigation of the shrub fire dynamics and merging of individual shrub fires; and Determination of ignition propensity by firebrands in wildland-urban interface.